-1.4.
-Key External Hardware Components
+2.4 Key Hardware Components

-Figure 1-1.
-Multi-Zone Monitor Front View
+Figure 1 Multi-Zone Monitor Front View

-NOTE: Mounting cutouts are located on the back of the monitor, and are visible from inside the Multi-Zone monitor.
+Mounting cutouts are located on the back of the monitor and are visible from inside the Multi-Zone monitor.
 A mounting template is also shipped with the monitor.
-For mounting information, refer to the mounting instructions on page 8.
+For mounting information, refer to Section3 Installation.